jlevy/kmd/kmd/docs/markdown/topics/b4_faq.md

 command but have a standard structure: they are assumed to perform an "action" on a set of items (files of known types) and then save those items, all within an existing workspace.
 Actions are defined as a subclass of `Action` in Python.

+### Does nvm (Node version manager) work in kmd?

+It's hard to get nvm to work well in xonsh, but try [fnm](https://github.com/Schniz/fnm) instead!
+It works just as well and kmd supports `fnm` automatically so it auto-detects and uses fnm to switch or install Node versions for directories with Node projects (i.e. there is an `.nvmrc`, `.node-version`, or `package.json` file).